Visit Japan in Fall: Weather & Best Autumn Leaf Spots 2025

 Japan Fall Foliage Forecast Map 2025Japan Fall Foliage Forecast Map 2025

-Kiyomizu-dera Temple, founded in 778, is one of the oldest temples in Japan, as well as one of the most popular.
-Autumn is considered the best time to visit this ancient temple.
-Walking through the path adorned with fiery maple trees, you can see the ancient temple with its red walls, green tiles, and eaves carved with colorful clouds.
-After climbing to the top, the scenery of the entire city is presented before your eyes: Arrays of houses and buildings, green mountains appearing on the distant horizon.
-Either ancient temples or modern buildings are decorated with endless red.
+Autumn is considered the best time to visit the Kiyomizu-dera Temple, Kyoto.
+Walking through the path adorned with fiery maple trees, you can see the ancient temple with its red walls, green tiles, and eaves carved with colorful red.
 The most beautiful view comes at night.
-The five-story pagoda on top, as well as other classical temples, have lit golden lanterns, which make the fiery leaves overflow with more glitter.
+The five-story pagoda on top, as well as other classical temples, has lit golden lanterns, which make the fiery leaves overflow with more glitter.

 Kiyomizu-dera TempleKiyomizu-dera Temple